 Contact Housing Disrepair Solicitors

-If you are a tenant – whether this be in a council, housing association or private property – it is the duty of your landlord to keep your house in a good state of repair.
-If you have reported a disrepair to your landlord, and he/she has failed to carry out the works, causing you inconvenience or even health problems, then you may be entitled to a claim for disrepair.
+If you are a tenant – whether this is in a council, housing association or private property – it is the duty of your landlord to keep your house in a good state of repair.
+If you have reported disrepair to your landlord, and he/she has failed to carry out the works, causing you inconvenience or even health problems, then you may be entitled to a claim for disrepair.

 At the peak of the pandemic, landlords were required to give urgent attention to issues like leaks in the roof, security breaches (broken windows, external doors, etc.), and heating or hot water problems.
 With the government’s planned four-week lockdown ahead of the festive period, your landlord’s responsibility remains the same.
 They must ensure your rented property is safe and habitable.

 We work with a panel of specialist housing disrepair solicitors who have the knowledge and experience required to act on behalf of poorly treated tenants, even at this difficult time.
 They will handle your case with great care and professionalism.